Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 Binder Park Zoo is Over 400 Acres of WOW

-As SWMI Michiganders, we are lucky to have so many spots locally to see animals: zoos, animal sanctuaries and petting zoos are all nearby.
+As SWMI Michiganders, we are lucky to have many spots locally to see animals: zoos, animal sanctuaries and petting zoos are all nearby.

 Open since 1977, this 430-acre zoo in Michigan continues to add new exhibits and expand its activities for visitors.
 Their newest exhibit, SkyLark Ridge, opened in the fall of 2022.